Best Of20 min read

 Pros:

-• Best-in-class visual pipeline UX
+• Visual pipeline UX is genuinely best-in-class

 • Activity-focused design keeps follow-ups from slipping